shiladityasarkar/Dpt.Psychology/README.md

 ### How to read?
 the naming convensions are : `ci_j` means the $j^{th}$ cluster items in $i$ number of clusters where $j<=i$.

-the extension convernsions are : `.txt` contains the clustered responses and `.png` contains the word clouds.
+the extension convensions are : `.txt` contains the clustered responses and `.png` contains the word clouds.

+the directory names are pretty self explanatory.

 ### Also,
 Each response file contains **metadata** which holds overall information about the cluster and individual reports for each candidate's response which equivalents to a single point in that cluster.